 Inspired Organics Listeria Recall (Oskri-manufactured)

 On December 20, 2018, Inspired Organics issued a recall of all lots and all dates of organic almond butter, organic peanut butter and tahini or sunflower butters for potential Listeria contamination.
 The Inspired Organics recall of all lots and dates of all nut and seed butters followed two previously issued recalls.
-One on December 11, 2018 for Inspired Organics, LLC sunflower butter recall for potential Listeria contamination.
+One on December 11, 2018, for Inspired Organics, LLC sunflower butter recalled for potential Listeria contamination.
 And one on December 17, 2018, for possible Listeria contamination of Organic Almond Butter.

 According to the company, they expanded the recall when product tests performed after the initial recall returned “presumptive positive” results for Listeria contamination.
 Oskri Corp. produces all Inspired Organic nut and seed butters.